mujtabamohamed/teema/README.md

-# WeCommit - Team Management Platform
+# TEEMA - Team Management Platform

-WeCommit is a modern team management platform built with Next.js 15, TypeScript, and MongoDB.
+Teema is a modern team management platform built with Next.js 15, TypeScript, and MongoDB.
 It provides a secure and intuitive interface for managing teams and team members within an organization.

 ## Output